LGVProd/holbertonschool-shell/io_redirections_and_filters/README.md

-7-Added script that creates a file with a very creative name 8-Added script that writes the result of a command into a file, overriding said file if it already exists 9-Added script that duplicates the last line of a certain file
+7-Added script that creates a file with a very creative name 8-Added script that writes the result of a command into a file, overriding said file if it already exists 9-Added script that duplicates the last line of a certain file 10-Added script that deletes all files with a .js extension on the current directory and all of its subdirectories